noranda/mandragora-mania/CODE_OF_CONDUCT.md

 ## Enforcement

-If you experience or witness unacceptable behavior, please report it to me at mandragora-mania@norandabrown.com.
+If you experience or witness unacceptable behavior, please report it to mandragora-mania@norandabrown.com.
 I will review and investigate all complaints promptly and fairly, and take appropriate action as needed.

 I am committed to respecting the privacy and security of anyone who reports an incident.